kronosvamsi/Task_Api/README.md

-# Task_Api
+# Task_manage_cli_tool
 This is  a task manager cli tool application.
-By the help of cli tool, we can create ,update, delete the task by using terminal based commands.With the help of cli tool we can directly perform  CRUD operations in terminal.
+By the help of cli tool, we send HTTP request to Api endpoints to test the response based on request type.
+Request library used for sending the request.
+Here terminal based commands wrapped with each request type (GET,POST,PUT, DEL).
+For example `list` cmd associated with `GET` request.
+Tested all API endpoints with HTTP request.
+Also cli tool can directly perform  CRUD operations on sqlite database.
 In general tasks are records with Id,name,description stored in database.

 ### Set up details